stchambers89/childApp/README.md

 Each game consists of 10 rounds where the user drags the correct oject toward the top of the screen.
 After 10 rounds your final score is displayed along with a bronze, silver, or gold star.

+Take a tour of the app by clicking on <a href="https://www.youtube.com/watch?v=mIVcXOBPYDM&feature=youtu.be">this link</a>.